PioRomo/CS151-SimpleBankingApp/README.md

 Each issue will be worked on from a separate branch, and then pulled into the main branch once review is complete.

-**Strong** By Oct 31 midpoint: __Strong__ GUI will be displayable and functional.
+**By Oct 31 midpoint:** GUI will be displayable and functional.
 Application will allow users to create and delete accounts.

-**Strong** By project deadline: __Strong__ Users should then be able to withdraw and deposit from a selected account.
+**By project deadline:** Users should then be able to withdraw and deposit from a selected account.
 Entire app should be fully functional.